Business incompetence is like a global epidemic.

 My bad.
 I admit.
 I accept the responsibility.

-But when you feel threatened by a super-competent manager and you insist on telling that employee what to do and how to do it, that’s gross incompetence.
+You see, if you lock a business owner into hiring a super-competent manager, s/he will insist on telling that employee what to do and how to do it.

-It’s the type of business and professional incompetence that’s fueled by ignorance and insecurity.
+Now that's the type of business and corporate incompetence that’s fueled by ignorance and insecurity.
 You don’t have the knowledge to hire people smarter than you and get out of their way.
-Nor the confidence to do it.
+What's more, you don't have the confidence to do it either.